 Maybe your parents or girlfriend don't understand just how strong this desire to jump higher burns inside of you.

-We on the other hand can totally relate.
+I on the other hand can totally relate.

 - Lower limb and core stability